 How effective performance appraisals can increase employee performance?

 Appraisals offer an incentive for employees to work hard and improve their performance.
-Coupled with appropriate rewards and remediation, an effective performance review and boost employee and team performance.
+Coupled with appropriate rewards and remediation, an effective performance review boost employee and team performance.

 When should an informal performance appraisal be conducted?